b-r3ad/Azure-Honeypot-SIEM/README.md

 # Step 5: Observing Real Attacks
 1. **Analyze Failed Login Attempts:**
-   - Multiple failed login attempts observed from different username (`Admin`, `Administrator`, `usuario`, `Cuentas`)
+   - Multiple failed login attempts observed from different usernames (`Admin`, `Administrator`, `usuario`, `Cuentas`)
-   - All the initial login attempts originated from the same IP address, indicating a brute-force attack likely from an automated script.
+   - All the initial login attempts originated from the same IP address, indicating a brute force attack, likely from an automated script.
 2. **Querying Security Events for Failed Logins:**
-   - To identify failed login attempts (*Event ID 4625*) use the following KQL query in Microsoft Sentienel:
+   - To identify failed login attempts (*Event ID 4625*) use the following KQL query in Microsoft Sentinel:
    - `kql
 SecurityEvent
 | where EventID == 4625`